 SAFETY TIP WHEN MAKING AN IGLOO

 Never leave children unattended with the igloo in case it collapses.
+Never build the igloo up high as compacted snow is heavy if it should fall!

 MORE GREAT WINTER ACTIVITIES TO TRY: